Administrative Office No.: 0824-2425966

 (i) If two of the three reports recommend revision of the thesis, the candidate will be given opportunity to revise the thesis accordingly and resubmit it normally within a period of one year for the evaluation by the same set of examiners.

 (j) If one of the reports recommends rejection, the comments and queries in the report, shall be communicated to the candidate, and the candidate shall be given an opportunity to give replies to the comments made in the report.
-Such reply of the candidate and his thesis shall be sent to the next examiner on the panel for evaluation.
+Such reply of the candidate along with his/her thesis shall be sent to the next examiner on the panel for evaluation.
 If the report of the next examiner also recommends rejection, the thesis shall be rejected.

 (k) If two of the three reports recommend rejection, the thesis shall be rejected.
 The candidate may, however, be allowed to re-submit the thesis normally after one year, provided the title of the thesis remains unchanged.
 Normal procedure will be followed for the evaluation of the resubmitted thesis.

-(l) The new examiner, when appointed, shall be Indian or Foreign depending on whether the thesis was rejected by the Indian or the foreign examiner in the first instance.
+(n) The new examiner, when appointed, shall be Indian or Foreigner depending on whether the thesis was rejected by the Indian or the foreign examiner in the first instance.
 The reports of all the examiners will be sent to him without revealing the identity of the examiners along with the response of the candidate, if any, to these.
-The thesis shall be deemed to be acceptable if three out of four examiners recommend acceptance.

-(m) If the fourth examiner recommends revision, the thesis would be suitably revised and resubmitted normally after three months and sent for examination to all the examiners except to the one in whose place the fourth examiner was appointed.
+(o) If the fourth examiner recommends revision, the thesis would be suitably revised and resubmitted normally after six months and sent for examination to all the examiners except to the one in whose place the fourth examiner was appointed.
 In case the fourth examiner recommends rejection or his recommendation for revision is not accepted by the candidate, the thesis shall be rejected.